- Message from Co-directors

-Established in 2017, the Benjamin ’05 and Beth Hesse Endowed Scholarship in Social Enterprise Management is given to outstanding students with an interest in management positions in the public or nonprofit sectors, or in social ventures.
+Established in 2017, this scholarship is given to outstanding students with an interest in management positions in the public or nonprofit sectors, or in social ventures.

 Frances Alexander Scholarship

-Awarded to exceptional and deserving students, the Frances Alexander Scholarship gives preference to those interested in social enterprise endeavors, such as international development, nonprofit management, and socially responsible investing.
+Awarded to exceptional and deserving students, this scholarship gives preference to those interested in social enterprise endeavors, such as international development, nonprofit management, and socially responsible investing.

 Gilbert Butler ’62 Fellowship

-The need-based Gilbert Butler ’62 Fellowship supports outstanding students, with a preference given to those who have a background in environmental conservation, the arts, or nonprofits.
+This need-based fellowship supports outstanding students, with a preference given to those who have a background in environmental conservation, the arts, or nonprofits.